CitrineNull/Pivot-Lab/docs/walkthrough.md

 It's quite common in modern networks that machines will be isolated from one another by firewalls and reside in different network segments.
 To overcome this, you will need to perform lateral movement and pivot through each machine on your way to the final target.
-You will also learn how to utilise Metasploit and SOCKS proxies to daisy-chain multiple pivots.
+You will also learn how to utilise Metasploit proxies to daisy-chain multiple pivots.

 There will also be a network intrusion detection system monitoring the whole network for malicious behaviour.
 However, it's been set to "alert" mode, so it won't block you even once you've been detected.